-Kajol's Short Film Devi Twitter Review!
+Devi Twitter Review: Here’s What Netizens Think About Kajol's Short Film

 Kajol Says She Married Three Versions Of Ajay Devgn, All Three Versions Were Created In Front Of Her

-While most of the netizens sang praises for Devi, some also criticised the short film as they felt it could have better!
+While most of the netizens sang Devi's praises, some also criticised the short film as they felt it could have been better!

-Sneha May Francis @antrumtantrum: "Watched the much-talked about short #Devi and was utterly disappointed.
+Sneha May Francis @antrumtantrum: "Watched the much-talked-about short #Devi and was utterly disappointed.
 If appeared tacky and unimaginative.
 Being a woman, I felt unmoved.
 And, that's saying a lot.
 Just because there are celebrated names onscreen it doesn't mean it's good."

 Keerthana. @populapette: "The short film #Devi is pretty good.
 The suspense could've been handled better and the staging is a bit messy-in lieu of inclusivity, but effecting still.
 The final reveal-you see it coming, you hope you aren't right-broke me properly."